 Any time of the year is great for seeing seals and sea lions in San Diego.
 They are out year-round.
 Depending on the time of year though, you might not see as many out at all hours of the day.

 Your greatest chance of seeing seals in San Diego is toward the end of April till the beginning of June.
-You are least likely to see seals on the beaches during the summer between 8 am until 6 pm.
+You are least likely to see seals on the beaches during the summer between 8 am and 6 pm.

 So, If you are visiting in summer, make sure to get there very early or late in the day for the best chances of seeing seals in San Diego.